data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

   mode = "wb")
 ```

-Now that the files are downloaded (either through the above code or by downloading them from GitHub), we're
+Now that the files are downloaded (either through the above code or from GitHub), we're
 ready to proceed to reading the data into R. If you were unable to download these files for any reason, they
 are also available through the {dataedu} package, as we describe after the "Reading in Many Datasets" section.

-### Reading in One Dataset
+### Reading in one dataset

 We'll be learning how to read in more than one dataset using the `map()`
 function.
 Let's try it first with one dataset, then we'll scale our solution up